 - Speaking at the Gluten Free Gathering taster event, run by the ridiculously talented Kim McGowan

 - Meeting some super lovely people who were exhibiting around me.
-The wonderful Bina’s Bakery (a gluten-free baker), Slightly Different Foods (an array of products for those on the low FODMAP diet with some incredible sausages), Liberty Cakes (wonderful gluten-free and other allergen free cake maker), Super Grain Pasta (producers of artisan wholesome pasta), Heaven & Healthy (free from and vegan baking kits) and the Wow Cake Company (producers of some very scrummy gluten-free baking mixes) all of whom kept me sane throughout the weekend.
+The wonderful Bina’s Bakery (a gluten-free baker), Slightly Different Foods (an array of products for those on the low FODMAP diet with some incredible sausages), Liberty Cakes (wonderful gluten-free and other allergen free cake maker) and the Wow Cake Company (producers of some very scrummy gluten-free baking mixes) all of whom kept me sane throughout the weekend.